maishiroma/MCServerBootstrap/README.md

 ## Terraform Configuration Nuances

-While most of the configuration has verbose descriptions, there are some that are worthwhile to put here:
+While most of the configuration has verbose descriptions, there are some options that have a bit more complexity:

 | Terraform Variable     | Notes        |
 | :--------------------- | :----------: |